niccokunzmann/dockerhub-build-status-image/README.md

 Parameters:
 - `organization` is the name of the dockerhub organization.
-  If it is left out, it will be `library`.
+  If it is left out, the name will be `library`.
 - `repository` is the name of the repository.
 This must be given.
 - `tag` is the name of the tag to use.
-  If it is left out, it is `latest`.
+  If it is left out, the tag will be `latest`.
 - `text` is the text to show on the badge.
-  If it is left out, it is `Docker`.
+  If it is left out, the text will be `Docker`.

 Examples:
 - ![](https://dockerbuildbadges.quelltext.eu/status.svg?organization=niccokunzmann&repository=dockerhub-build-status-image)